PH Change, Really

 Know Your Starting Point

 You can't interpret a pH change without knowing where you started.
-A shift from 7 to 6 means something different than a shift from 2 to 1.
+That's why a shift from 7 to 6 means something different than a shift from 2 to 1.
 Context is everything.

 Control for Other Variables